vari-bbc/Intro_to_Linux_for_HPC/docs/02_bioinfx_example.md

 # **Mini Project**

 Here, we will combine some of the commands we have learned today to perform a toy bioinformatic analysis.
-Two human paired-end samples (four total fastq files) have already been downloaded from [GSE52778](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE52778).
+Two human paired-end samples (four total fastq files) have already been downloaded from [GSE52778](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE52778) and are in the directory `/varidata/researchtemp/hpctmp/BBC_workshop_Oct2024_II/fastqs`.
 To save time for the workshop, each file has been randomly subsetted to just a small fraction of the total reads.
 Here each user will:

 1. Copy these fastq files their own private project directory.
 2. Use basic Linux commands to learn some characteristics of these files.